reillypascal/personalsite-ssg/pages/wiki/tutorials/webmention-tutorial.md

 </form>
 ```

-One thing to note is that without some further JavaScript, the page will reload and you'll get a white page showing something like this:
+One thing to note is that without some further JavaScript, the page will reload, and you'll get a white page showing something like this:

 ```json
 {